New "metric-affine-like" generalization of Yang-Mills theory: Action and equations of motion

 \section{Action and equations of motion}

-Summarizing the above, now in our theory in addition to the usual Yang-Mills field $\bm{F}_{ab}$, $\bm{A}_a$ there appears a second dynamical gauge field $\bm{G}_{ab}$, $\bm{B}_a$.
-The dynamics of these two fields and their interactions with each other are determined by the form of the action.
+Summarizing the above, now in our theory in addition to the usual Yang-Mills field $\bm{F}_{ab}$, $\bm{A}_a$ there appears new gauge fields $\bm{G}_{ab}$ and $\bm{N}_a$, $\bm{B}_a$ and $\bm{h}$, which can be considered a non-Abelian generalization of the St\"{u}ckelberg theory \cite{Ruegg2004}.
+The dynamics of these fields and their interactions with each other are determined by the form of the action.

 We will consider the theory with the Lagrangian